hubmartin/WebBLEWatch/README.md

 This is hacky proof-of-concept to use WebBLE with Infinitime to set up time and maybe other things from webpage.

+Working example and more info is on GitPages here https://hubmartin.github.io/WebBLEWatch/

 # Browser

 This runs only in Chrome on Win/Mac/Linux and Android.
 You need latest chrome with enabled experimental WebBLE functionality.
 Just google `chrome web ble enable`.